bstaple1/MTGA_Draft_17Lands/README.md

 - Enable Draft Log: Records the draft in a log file within the ./Logs folder.
 ## Card Logic:
+- Card Ratings: The application will identify the upper and lower GIHWR values of all of the set cards across all of the filters and perform the following calculation to determine a card's rating: ((card_gihwr - lower_gihwr) / (upper_gihwr - lower_gihwr)) * 5.0
+    - Example: If the highest winrate of the set is 75.67% (Lae'zel, Githyanki Warrior (WR)) and the lowest winrate of the set is 41.73% (Ambitious Dragonborn (URG)), then the All Decks rating for The Hourglass Coven (71.97%) will be 4.5 (((71.97 - 41.73) / (75.67 - 41.73)) * 5.0 = 4.5)
+    - If the color and curve bonuses are enabled, then the application will add those bonuses to the card rating

 - Bayesian Average: A Bayesian average calculation applied to the Games In Hand Win Rate data based on some assumptions (expected range of 40-60% with a mean of 50%).
     - Enabled: The application will perform this calculation on the GIHWR data.
 The adjustment made by this calculation will disappear as the Number of Games In Hand reaches 200.